 - It has to sound great.
 I wouldn’t recommend an instrument that I don't personally think sounds good for a mid-level player and even a professional musician.
 That’s a no-brainer, and of course a subjective requirement.
 However, again this is based on my experience.
 I’ll tell you what I think, and what instruments I believe are best for what style of music.
 You can take it from there.

 Should you go with a five-string bass?
 That's up to you.
 If you feel the extended range is useful it may be a great idea.
 Five-strings are especially good for metal players who need to compete with seven-string guitars, and jazz bassists who like to be able to run through scales without having to change fretting-hand position.

 Most of the guitars in this article are available in a 5-string model as well as a 4-string, and some are available in 6-string models as well.
 The choice is yours.

 So let’s get to it!
 Here are some amazing bass guitars for mid-level players.

-My top pick here is the .
+My top pick here is the Ibanez SR500, along with the 5-string version, the SR505.
 I’ve long been a fan of the Ibanez Soundgear Series basses and for years I played them in metal and progressive rock bands.
 There are many models, and a bunch that fit into this price range, but I think the SR500 is a great place to start.
 It’s a good-looking and affordable instrument that hits all the points the SR line is known for.
-Ibanez SR500

 The SR500 features a mahogany body with a 5-piece Jatoba/Bubinga neck and rosewood fingerboard.
 I love mahogany for bass guitars, and this bass is what steered me toward that way of thinking.
 It’s warm and resonant and really lets those lows rumble.
 It makes a solid chassis for a great instrument.